ustwo/engineering-blog/src/content/articles/swift-packages-with-binary-targets/index.md

 xcode-select -p
 ```

-- What destinations are available for the Scheme?
+- What destinations are available for the scheme?

 ```bash
 xcodebuild -showdestinations -scheme Bookshop
 ```

-- What SDK's do I have installed?
+- What SDKs do I have installed?

 ```bash
 xcodebuild -showsdks